History of East Pakistan: 1966–71

-1971: Liberation
+1971: liberation

 On March 25, the Pakistan Army launched, Operation Searchlight, a genocidal crackdown which attempted to suppress Bengali nationalism.
-Within hours a wholesale attack had commenced in Dhaka, with the heaviest casualties concentrated on the University of Dhaka and the Hindu area of the old town.
-The Pakistan Army came with hit lists and systematically killed several hundred Bengalis.
+Within hours a wholesale attack had commenced in Dhaka, with the heaviest casualties concentrated on the University of Dhaka and the Hindu-inhabited areas of the old town.
+The Pakistan Army came with hitlists of Bengali intelligentsia (most of whom happened to be Hindus) and systematically killed several hundred Bengalis.
 Mujib was captured and flown to West Pakistan for incarceration.

 To conceal what they were doing, the Pakistan Army corralled the corps of foreign journalists at the International Hotel in Dhaka, seized their notes, and expelled them the next day.
 Simon Dring, a reporter for The Daily Telegraph who escaped the censor net, estimated that three battalions of troops—one armored, one artillery, and one infantry—had attacked the virtually defenseless city.
 Various informants, including missionaries and foreign journalists who clandestinely returned to East Pakistan during the war, estimated that by March 28 the loss of life reached 15,000.
 By the end of summer as many as 300,000 people were thought to have lost their lives.
 Anthony Mascarenhas in Bangladesh: A Legacy of Blood estimates that during the entire nine-month liberation struggle more than one million Bengalis may have died at the hands of the Pakistan Army.

 The West Pakistani press waged a vigorous but ultimately futile campaign to counteract newspaper and radio accounts of atrocities.
 One paper, the Morning News, even editorialized that the armed forces were saving East Pakistanis from eventual Hindu enslavement.
 The civil war was played down by the government-controlled press as a minor insurrection quickly being brought under control.